 When we arrived back to their farm, the boys petted the goats and giggled at the chickens crowing everywhere.
 We’ll include this action section in our YouTube channel when I write about Sayulita because even though we did all this right in front of, and around, the resort, we booked it through the Vista Paraiso office in Sayulita.
 However, you could book it through the front desk at the hotel.

 Things to Do Nearby

 The Conrad Punta de Mita lies within an exclusive gated community off Litibu Beach that includes other luxury hotels and access to the Litibu Golf Course.
-We passed this course on the road to the resort and it looked beautiful.
-Lush and green.
+We passed this course on the road to the resort and it looked beautiful and filled with lush tropical vegetation.
 This 18-hole, par 72 course is designed by Greg Norman and open to guests.